nhexirc/nhex/README.md

 1. For UX components: use [shadcn/ui](https://ui.shadcn.com/) whenever possible and *always* [manually install](https://ui.shadcn.com/docs/installation/manual).
 1. Lift out of Rust _early_ & _often_.
 So, as long as it is reasonable & performant* to do so, implementation should prefer to live in the frontend not the backend.
     * \* It nearly _always_ will be: this is an IRC client, not a 120 FPS video game.
 1. "Hex" is 6, this is "hex" + 1 so...
-7 is a primary theme in design for NhexChat.
+7 is a primary theme in design for nhex.
 Include it wherever you can, as subtly as possible!

 ### Contributors